1PriyaG1/JavaScriptBasics/README.md

 # Basic Javascript

-Where all the basic stuff I learn is located.
+Where all the basic stuff I learn is located!